-Solution 4 – Update your BIOS
+9. Update your BIOS

-Updating BIOS is an advanced procedure, and it not performed properly it can permanently damage your motherboard, so be extra careful.
+Updating BIOS is an advanced procedure, and if not performed properly it can permanently damage your motherboard, so be extra careful.
 To see how to properly update your BIOS check your motherboard manual.

-Solution 5 – Reset Windows 10
+10. Reset Windows 10

 If the problem persists even after Windows 10 reset, it means that the issue is most likely caused by a faulty or incompatible hardware.

-Solution 6 – Check your hardware
+11. Check your hardware

-HAL_INITIALIZATION_FAILED can be often caused by incompatible hardware, therefore if you installed any new hardware recently, be sure to remove it or replace it and see if your PC works better without it.
+HAL INITIALIZATION FAILED can be often caused by incompatible hardware, therefore if you installed any new hardware recently, be sure to remove it or replace it and see if your PC works better without it.

 In addition, you can also use tools such as MemTest86+ to check your RAM.
-If your RAM is not the problem, check your hard drive, graphic card and motherboard.
-Almost any hardware component can cause this error, so you’ll need to perform a thorough inspection.
+If your RAM is not the problem, check your hard drive, graphics card, and motherboard.

-HAL_INITIALIZATION_FAILED BSoD error can be problematic, but as you can see, this error can be relatively easy to fix if you use one of our solutions.
+HAL INITIALIZATION FAILED BSoD error can be problematic, but as you can see, this error can be relatively easy to fix if you use one of our solutions.